 Ciudad de Refugio (City of Refuge), another Presbyterian church, is in the village of La Felicidad in the same region of Guatemala.
 The church is surrounded by tropical fruit trees and views of distant volcanoes.
-The people there have dug a well that will yield a steady supply of water and prepared the room that will hold the system.
-In February 2017 RCLPC and Ciudad de Refugio covenanted together to provide health and hygiene education to the community and install the water system in January 2018.
+In February 2017 RCLPC and Ciudad de Refugio covenanted together for a water project.
+The people dug a well that yields a steady supply of water and prepared the room to hold the system.
+We returned in December 2017 to provide health and hygiene education to the community and install the water system.

 We invite you to explore the opportunities described here, opening your heart and answering the call.
 You can support the Living Waters for the World project in a variety of ways.